 There is also a Dovecote, normally open so you can see the perches for the birds and a National Trust cafe provides snacks and meals (somewhat expensive so it may be better to pack a picnic lunch).

 The Henge Shop at Avebury is an independent shop, and if you love the mystical, magical or alternative this is the place for you.
 This quirky shop has a brilliant alternative/new age/mystical book section and it stocks loads of postcards if your own pictures of the stones don’t measure up.
 The shop also contains a wide range of small gifts from gold, silver and pewter jewellery, scarfs and woollens, t-towels, tee shirts, hats, dowsing rods, minerals and fossils, enough to please any new age pagan.

-Once you have finished visiting the Avebury Henge take some time to grab a bite Avebury’s most famous pub the Red Lion before either hiking over to Silbury Hill, or just grab your car from the parking lot, turn right upon exiting and follow the sign posts, you will see the remarkable hill just off in the distance.
+Once you have finished visiting the Avebury Henge take some time to grab a bite at Avebury’s most famous pub the Red Lion before either hiking over to Silbury Hill or just grabbing your car from the parking lot, turning right upon exiting and following the signposts, you will see the remarkable hill just off in the distance.

-Silbury Hill remains one of the most enigmatic monuments left by our pre-historic ancestors.
-Despite various attempts using tunnels to try and discover the secrets of this 130 feet high wonder of engineering it still continues to baffle and impress us.
-The Hill is the largest man made monument of its kind in Europe and currently is fenced off to protect it from erosion and tourist damage but it is a quietly serene sight to visit.
+Silbury Hill remains one of the most enigmatic monuments left by our prehistoric ancestors.
+Despite various attempts to use tunnels to try and discover the secrets of this 130 feet high wonder of engineering it still continues to baffle and impress us.
+The Hill is the largest man-made monument of its kind in Europe and currently is fenced off to protect it from erosion and tourist damage but it is a quiet serene sight to visit.

-Interested in reading more about Berkshire and this area check out these articles
+Interested in reading more about England and this area check out these articles.